Congestion Control for Spraying with Congested Paths: Abstract

 \section{Abstract}

-Per-packet load-balancing approaches are increasingly deployed in datacenter networks.
-However, their combination with existing congestion control algorithms (CCAs) may lead to poor performance, and even state-of-the-art CCAs can collapse due to duplicate ACKs.
-A typical approach to handle this collapse is to make CCAs resilient to duplicate ACKs.
+Packet spraying approaches are increasingly deployed in datacenter networks.
+However, their combination with existing congestion control algorithms (CCAs) may lead to poor QoS, especially when some of the paths are congested.

 In this paper, we first model the throughput collapse of a wide array of CCAs when some of the paths are congested.
-We show that addressing duplicate ACKs is insufficient.
-Instead, we explain that since CCAs are typically designed for single-path routing, their estimation function focuses on the latest feedback and mishandles feedback that reflects multiple paths.
-We propose to use a median feedback that is more robust to the varying signals that come with multiple paths.
-We introduce MSwift, which applies this principle to make Google's Swift robust to multi-path routing while keeping its incast tolerance and single-path performance.
-Finally, we demonstrate that MSwift improves the 99th-percentile FCT by up to 25\%, both with random packet spraying and adaptive routing.
+We explain that since CCAs are typically designed for single-path routing, their estimation function focuses on the latest feedback and mishandles feedback that reflects multiple paths.
+We propose using a median feedback that is more robust to the varying signals that come with multiple paths.
+We introduce MSwift and MNSCC, which apply this median principle to Google's Swift and Ultra Ethernet's NSCC.
+We demonstrate that they can improve both CCAs, reaching better QoS both under congested paths and in uncongested networks.

 \ifacmart

 \else \fi